-A mobility scooter can undoubtedly give a person with limited mobility independence; that could be a quick visit to the shop and back, or a long day out to the seaside with family and friends.
+A mobility scooter can give a person with limited mobility a little more independence which could mean a quick visit to the shops or a long day out to the seaside with family and friends.

 As the technology on portable mobility scooters gets better, understandably the cost goes up.
 It’s a sad fact that mobility scooter theft is becoming more and more commonplace.

 In an instance in Portsmouth on 30th August 2018, Veronica Stace (72) had her Shoprider stolen from a locked shed.
 She said: